Conditions of Use

 Supervised Climbing – An adult who has registered at the Centre as a competent climber may supervise up to two (2) novice climbers as long as they are prepared to take full responsibility for the safety of those people.
 Groups of three (3) or more novices must only be supervised by an instructor holding the relevant Mountain Leader Training United Kingdom (MLTUK) qualification.

-Children – All children (Under 18) must be supervised by an adult whilst at the Centre unless they have been assessed and registered for unsupervised climbing by the management.
+Children – All children (Under 18) must be supervised whilst at the Centre, by an adult who has registered at the Centre as a competent climber, unless they have been assessed and registered for unsupervised junior climbing by the management.

 Pre-booked routes and closed areas – The Lakeland Climbing Centre’s instructed courses and maintenance programs have priority over other customers.
 Areas of the wall undergoing maintenance will be taped off and may be closed without advanced warning for safety reasons.